-Higher UX outcomes are delivered through structural integration, measurable collaboration, and strategic alignment with established business disciplines, rather than through design execution in isolation.
-When UX is positioned as a core contributor—rather than a supporting service—its value becomes visible, credible, and scalable across the organisation.
+Higher user experience (UX) outcomes are delivered through structural integration, measurable collaboration, and strategic alignment with established business disciplines—rather than through design execution in isolation.
+When user experience is positioned as a core contributor instead of a supporting service, its UX impact becomes visible, credible, and scalable across the organisation.

 Most established business disciplines—such as finance, sales, operations, or marketing—have existed within organisational structures for decades.
 Over time, they have proven their relevance and stability through well-defined processes, governance models, and repeatable patterns of execution.